Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Physical Motivation for the Model

 \section{Physical Motivation for the Model}

 }

-There are several reasons to expect enhanced mass loss from the vicinity of the donor in relatively wide, highly unequal-mass systems with a massive donor, such as those studied in this work.
-Below, we outline some factors that together could lead to the assumed mass-loss geometry, thereby limiting angular momentum loss and preventing unstable mass transfer in the progenitors of the Gaia BH systems.
+There are several reasons to expect enhanced mass loss from the vicinity of the donor in wide, highly unequal-mass systems with a massive donor ($M_{\rm don}> 20 M_{\odot}$), such as those studied in this work.
+Below, we outline some factors that, separately or combined, could lead to the assumed mass-loss geometry, thereby limiting angular momentum loss and preventing unstable mass transfer in the progenitors of the Gaia BH systems.